Navegation

 Chapter 45: That We Must Employ Ourselves in Humble Work

-2. As long as you are clad in this mortal body, you will feel grief and weariness of heart.
+1. My son, you cannot always continue in your fervent desires nor hold the highest degree of contemplation.
+Sometimes, because of the weakness of human nature, you have to come down and bear with humility the burden of this corruptible life.2.
+As long as you are clad in this mortal body, you will feel grief and weariness of heart.
 For that reason you will often have to groan in spirit under the weight of the flesh that prevents you from devoting yourself constantly to spiritual exercises or to divine contemplation.

 3. In such circumstances it is good that you apply yourself to humble exterior labour and seek distraction in good works while you await with firm confidence the coming of Jesus and his heavenly visitation.